 Check the Utility Room

-Examine your furnace and water heater to ensure everything is functioning properly.
+Examine your furnace and water heater to make sure everything is functioning properly.
 Consider having a professional come check things out once a year, especially if your units are more than ten years old.
 Doing so can prevent future breakdowns and prolong the life of your water heater and furnace.

 Take Care of Air Ducts